New Haven and Northampton Railroad: Expansion and lease by the New York and New Haven Railroad

 On January 11, 1848, the New York and New Haven Railroad leased the line between New Haven and Plainville for 20 years effective on July 1, 1849, for a price of $45,000 per year.
+The New York and New Haven was not yet complete between its namesake cities itself, and Sheffield was both a member of the company's board of directors and a significant investor.
+The lease agreement was orchestrated by Sheffield to allow northward construction on the New Haven and Northampton Railroad to continue, with a provision allowing the New York and New Haven to lease further segments as they were built.

-Meanwhile, the New Haven and Northampton continued to build north.
+Under Sheffield's leadership, the New Haven and Northampton continued to build north.
 In 1849, the Canal Line made an attempt to reach Springfield, Massachusetts, and requested charters from the Massachusetts and Connecticut legislatures authorizing such an extension.
 This ran into intense opposition, both from the competing Hartford and New Haven Railroad, and from legislators in both states.
 Opponents argued that the New Haven and Northampton's charter authorized it to build a railroad "on or near" the right of way of the previous canal.
 This granted the company the freedom to diverge slightly from the canal's route where necessary by terrain or other obstacles, but also constrained them to follow the canal's general route, from New Haven northward towards Granby, and therefore not towards Springfield.
 The matter went to the Connecticut Superior Court, where a judge ruled that the railroad could not build towards Springfield, as doing so would violate its charter.

 Between 1849 and 1850, two branch lines were constructed.
 The first was between Farmington and Collinsville, where it connected with Samuel W. Collins's Collins Company, a major manufacturer.
-The other was a short extension connecting Simsbury to Tariffville.
+Sheffield envisioned this branch as the start of a longer route ultimately reaching Pittsfield and even Vermont.
+The other was a short extension connecting Simsbury to Tariffville, which had a significant concentration of manufacturers.
 Both opened in 1850, as did the extension of the main line to Granby.
 Almost immediately after they opened, the New York and New Haven leased these as well, effective April 25, 1850, for an additional $40,000 per year.